pedroviniv/nodehtml2img/README.md

 ## how it works

 **nodehtml2img** uses `puppeteer` to launch an headless browser and render the given html content.
-Simple like that, nothing more, nothing less.
+Simple like that, nothing more, nothing less.]

+## install

+`npm install --save nodehtml2img`

 ## usage